rust-lang/rust-wiki-backup/Syntax-extension.md

 * implement a term-rewriting (match/splice)-style macro system, possibly allowing macros to be used in the same file they are defined in.
 * possibly allow macros that know the `typeof` expressions, or macros that preserve types.
 (Both of these are very hard.
 For the former, dherman believe that a simple subset may be possible.
 No one is very interested in the latter, but pauls things that they're mutually exclusive, just as a warning.)

+# Issues
+## Macro definition interface
+A macro is at least a function from syntax to syntax.
+It may need an error reporting facility, and possibly a way to communicate to the parser to deal with the various nonterminals it may expect.
+It's possible that macros will transform syntax directly into new macros, to be fed back to the expander.
+That's a weird thing to do, though.

+## Nonterminals: expr/type/item/view_item
+Will we use sigils to indicate which is which?
+Or will macros tell the parser what they expect?

+## Syntax
+We've provisionally used `#` as a sigil to indicate a macro expansion.
+But it would be nice to have more flexibility than a flat list of syntactic arguments, so some other kind of delimiter (or possibly a way to specify keywords) may be necessary.

+## Expansion order
+Expansion should be outside-in.
+This means that macros will need to expand code that has macro invocations in it.
+This means that the AST will need nodes representing macro invocations.